Updated Summer 2020

-- Penefin Verde rosewood/linseed 1g/l
+- Penefin Verde rosewood/linseed 1g/l VOC.

-i.
+vi.
 Sealing in Toxins

-ii.
+vii.
 Exterior Wood Sealers

 Rubio doesn’t declare all of their ingredients but I was quite happy with it.
 Penefin has natural solvents and I would expect a fairly strong odor there, though I have not tried it myself.

-AFM has a new exterior clear sealer called Polyureseal EXT which is an acrylic polyurethane.
+AFM has a new exterior clear sealer called Polyureseal EXT which is an acrylic/polyurethane.

-iii.
-Non-Toxic Tile, Concrete, Stone Sealers
+2. Non-Toxic Tile, Concrete & Stone Sealers

+i.
 Stone, Concrete and Brick Sealers

 For sealing grout there are a number of good options, I discuss grout sealers options in my post on grout and thinset.

-Corinne Segura is a Building Biologist with 6 years of experience helping others create healthy homes.
+Corinne Segura is a Building Biologist Practitioner with 6 years of experience helping others create healthy homes.